khsydney-splunk/petclinic-microservice-loadgen-AppDagent/README.md

 2. provide AppD account detail and save
 3. run > docker compose up

-This will build the petclinic image with AppD agents with your Account details.[^2]
+This will build the petclinic image with AppD agents with your Account details.
 Check your data after containers are all running.